 Pension scheme assets are measured using market values.
 Pension scheme liabilities are measured using the projected unit actuarial method and are discounted at the current rate of return that the Directors consider would be available on a high quality corporate bond of equivalent term and currency to the liability.
-The increase in the present value of the liabilities of the Group's defined benefit pension schemes expected to arise from employee service in the present value of the scheme liabilities arising from the passage of time is included in finance costs.
+The increase in the present value of the liabilities of the Group's defined benefit pension schemes expected to arise from employee service in the period is charged to operating profit.
+The net return on the scheme assets and the increase during the year in the present value of the scheme liabilities arising from the passage of time is included in finance costs.
 The Group recognises actuarial gains and losses directly in other comprehensive income and these are therefore shown in the statement of comprehensive income (SOCI).